 Visit the many museums in York, starting from York National Railway Museum

 Yes, it’s a national museum, it’s big, it’s free, and it’s awesome!

-Honestly, I didn’t expect the museum was so big and so many things to see.
+Honestly, I didn’t expect York National Railway Museum to be so huge and so many things to see.
 I am a train fan (also a Harry Potter fan) and I enjoyed the museum very much – just because it has a huge warehouse that showcased real, life-size locomotives with over 200 years of railway history.
-Besides, the museum showcased precious information about the development of trains, railway networks, technologies, and development.

 Okay.
 It’s always time for TEA! and I do believe no first-time visit to York is complete without having a sip of tea and a taste of the legendary scone at a traditional tea house.
 I know everyone’s talking about Betty’s, which is the biggest, and the most eye-catching café and tea rooms around the corner of St. Helen’s square and Davygate, but like most of the travel books promoted places, the long queue in the afternoon time was a nightmare.
 Avoid the peak hours, get a scone take-out in the pastry shop, or don’t even bother waiting outside for a table.
 Just looking for a nice, cozy, warm café that you like in the nearby streets, there are lots of them and sometimes, you will be surprised.